Wolverine971/9takes/src/blog/enneagram/enneagram-concepts.md

   <link rel="canonical" href="https://9takes.com/blog/enneagram/enneagram-concepts">
 </svelte:head>

 <p class="firstLetter">The Enneagram is divided into nine distinct personality types, each with its own unique set of traits, strengths, and weaknesses.
-Furthermore there are 3 triads or centers of intellignece relating to 3 core emotions.
+Furthermore there are 3 triads or centers of intelligence relating to 3 core emotions.
 From there the system goes deeper exploring where each type goes to in stress and comfort.</p>

 ## The Nine Personality Types